Platform logo

 4. Discussion

 However, some problems remain open, such as the presence of natural light in the midwives' station and the possibility of creating a space dedicated to training and information for the community, which could represent a good means for disseminating the Birth Centre philosophy.
 These topics will be discussed directly with the operators.
-The layout proposal presented here will be the base of some co-design sessions with the hospital staff to identify further detailed improvements.
+The layout proposal presented here will be the basis for some co-design sessions with the hospital staff to identify further detailed improvements.

 5. Conclusions